WHAT DOES IT MEAN TO BE GIFTED?

-According to the Colorado Department of Education: “Gifted children” means those persons between the ages of five and twenty-one whose abilities, talents, and potential for accomplishment are so outstanding that they require special provisions to meet their educational needs.
+Colorado Department of Education Definition of Gifted “Gifted children” means those persons between the ages of five and twenty-one whose abilities, talents, and potential for accomplishment are so outstanding that they require special provisions to meet their educational needs.
 Gifted students include gifted students with disabilities (i.e. twice exceptional) and students with exceptional abilities or potential from all socio-economic and ethnic, cultural populations.

+HOW IS A CHILD IDENTIFIED GIFTED IN PSD?
 The gifted identification process builds a “body of evidence” which includes achievement scores, cognitive abilities/intelligence test scores, behavior characteristics, and demonstrated performance.
-Within these domains, a gifted student will show scores in the 95th percentile or above (or a predetermined score) on a qualitative measure that demonstrates gifted potential.
+Within these domains, a gifted student will show scores in the 95th percentile or above or a predetermined score on a qualitative measure that demonstrates gifted potential.

-In order to qualify for gifted education services, the student needs at least three qualifying indicators that span two different areas of the body of evidence.
+To qualify for gifted education services, the student needs at least three qualifying indicators that span two different areas of the body of evidence.
 No two scores may come from the same assessment.
-Qualifying indicators include scores in the 95th percentile or higher, exceeds expectations on the Colorado Measures of Academic Success, or a predetermined score on a qualitative assessment.
-For example, a student may have a qualifying CogAT Verbal score, a Reading MAP score, and Exceeds Expectations on Reading CMAS.
+Qualifying indicators include scores in the 95th percentile or higher, Exceeds Expectations on CMAS, or a predetermined score on a qualitative assessment.
+(For example, a student may have a qualifying CogAT Verbal age percentile score, a Reading MAP score, and Exceeds Expectations on a CMAS ELA assessment.)